IpsiHand robotic hand-piece uniquely leverages brain-computer interface technology for chronic stroke rehabilitation

 “The approval of the IpsiHand System represents an important step forward in the care and rehabilitation of stroke patients,” said Leo Petrossian, PhD, CEO of Neurolutions.
 “For the first time, we are able to combine advanced robotics with brain computer interface technology to augment traditional stroke rehabilitation, allowing patients to improve upper extremity function after stroke.”

 The Neurolutions IpsiHand System is designed for home or clinic use as part of prescribed rehabilitation therapy.
-IpsiHand includes a wearable robotic exoskeleton that is worn over the patient’s hand and wrist, a tablet computer, and an EEG-based biometric headset.
-The system translates brain signals from the uninjured, or ipsilateral, hemisphere of the brain, into movement of the exoskeleton.
+IpsiHand includes a wearable robotic hand-piece that is worn over the patient’s hand and wrist, a tablet computer, and an EEG-based biometric headset.
+The system translates brain signals from the uninjured, or ipsilateral, hemisphere of the brain, into movement of the robotic hand-piece.
 As a result, when the patient thinks about opening their hand, the device physically opens the patient’s impaired hand.
 This ability to physically open and close the patient’s hand based on the patient’s thoughts facilitates muscle reeducation, improving upper extremity rehabilitation.
 Developed by a team of innovators in Silicon Valley and neuroscientists from Washington University in St. Louis. the neuro-prosthetic and robotic capabilities of the IpsiHand System have been shown in clinical trials to provide both statistically and clinically significant outcomes for chronic stroke patients.

 “The IpsiHand System represents the cutting-edge of medical technology and is the first FDA-authorized brain-computer interface for robotic rehabilitation,” said Kern Bhugra, Chief Operating Officer of Neurolutions.
 “This milestone would never have been possible without partnership with the FDA, who diligently worked with us to ensure we brought this benefit to patients.”